TheHubyster/First-time/README.md

 # First-time
-First REAL attempts at a Python script.
+First REAL attempts at a Python scripts.
 Anyone wants to comment, please do.
 All learning is good.